ToshioCP/Gtk4-tutorial/gfm/sec2.md

 [Gtk4 API Reference](https://gnome.pages.gitlab.gnome.org/gtk/gtk/gtk-building.html) gives an installation example to `/opt/gtk4`.

 Don't install it to `/usr/local` which is the default.
-It is used by ubuntu applications, which are not build on gtk4.
+It is used by Ubuntu applications, which are not build on gtk4.
 Therefore, the risk is high and probably bad things will happen.
-Actually I did it and I needed to reinstall ubuntu.
+Actually I did it and I needed to reinstall Ubuntu.

 ## Glib installation